semanticClimate/p/en/posts/climate_encyclopedia.md

 ### Keyword_extraction

-A Python-based tool that uses state-of-the-art Natural Language Processing (NLP) models to extract the most important keywords and keyphrases from the climate reports and scientific text documents.
+A Python-based tool `txt2phrases` that uses state-of-the-art Natural Language Processing (NLP) models to extract the most important keywords and keyphrases from the climate reports and scientific text documents.
+[Read about the installation and usage of the tool](https://pypi.org/project/txt2phrases/)

 #### Tool:

-- *keyword extractor has been used to get the list of words and phrases from the document.*
+- *txt2phrases has been used to get the list of words and phrases from the document.*

 <table>
   <tr>